Goliaten/foxhole-server-public/README.md

       - 3 - client - if first call to server(type 1) fails, client will sent type 3 without steam token (example in `foxhole_server_20260503114009.log`)
       - 4 - server - response to initial message, contains a lot of data about user's current state (inventory, uniform. skin tone, activity log, spawn points)
       - 5 - client
+      - 6 - client - seems to be an empty keep-alive packet?
+Cacket sent after replacing IP in type 8 packet with a localhost, which caused the game to hand at `waiting in queue 0 players ahead` after clicking deploy.
       - 8 - server - IP inside this message points to a Hetzner data center in Falkenstein, Sachsen, Germany.
 Probably closest to my location.
 However why is it not pointing to steam servers?
 Pinging that IP results in no response.
       - 9 - server
       - 10 - client